reflex-dev/reflex-web/docs/state_structure/shared_state.md

 Provides the token that the state is currently linked to, or empty string if not linked.

 This attribute is only set on the linked state instance returned by `_link_to`.
 It will be an empty string on any unlinked shared state instances.
-However, if another state links to a client's private token, then the `_linked_to` attribute will be set to the client's token rather than empty string.
-This is yet another reason to avoid linking to client tokens directly.
+However, if another state links to a client's private token, then the `_linked_to` attribute will be set to the client's token rather than an empty string.

+When `_linked_to` equals `self.router.session.client_token`, it is assumed that the current client is unlinked, but another client has linked to this client's private state.
+Although this is possible, it is generally discouraged to link shared states to private client tokens.

 **`_linked_from: set[str]`**